Trial of Sheikh Hasina: Analysis

-Analysts think that Sheikh Hasina's extradition from India is unlikely.
-Al Jazeera attributed this to the country's close ties with her party and strained relations with the interim government of Bangladesh.
+According to Al Jazeera, Sheikh Hasina's extradition from India is unlikely, due to close ties with her party and strained relations with the interim government of Bangladesh.
 Sanjay Bharadwaj, a professor of the Jawaharlal Nehru University, said that the incumbent government of Bangladesh is viewed as "anti-India forces" by the Indian government, and Hasina's return would mean "legitimizing" them.

-Michael Kugelman, senior fellow with the Asia Pacific Foundation of Canada, expressed concerns of violent actions from Awami League in reaction to the verdict ahead of 2026 general election.
+Michael Kugelman, senior fellow with the Asia Pacific Foundation of Canada, expressed concerns of violent actions from the Awami League in reaction to the verdict ahead of 2026 general election.
+Sabir Mustafa, former head of BBC Bangla, considered the trial to be "seriously flawed," and that a death penalty for a case held in absentia was "unjust."

-Disinformation

-Indian pro-government news channels Republic Bangla, News 18, Swadesh News and Asia Net News broadcast or used a still image of a video that shows a major torchlight procession, which they claimed to be a demonstration of the post-verdict "shutdown" programme of Awami League in Bangladesh.
-However, Prothom Alo fact-checking found that the procession was organised by a BNP faction days before the trial over the local electoral nomination-related problems.
+Indian pro-government news channels such as Republic Bangla, News 18, Swadesh News and Asia Net News broadcast or used a still image of a video that shows a major torchlight procession, which they claimed to be a demonstration of the post-verdict "shutdown" programme of the Awami League in Bangladesh.
+However, Prothom Alo found that the procession was organised by a BNP faction days before the trial over the local electoral nomination-related problems.